This blog provides information for educational purposes only. Read our complete summary for more info.

 If you haven’t heard of pressure fermentation, right here is a great place to start.
 You can learn about what it is and how it works in our video below.
 In short, your beer will ferment faster, cleaner, and it’ll even save you money!

 This recipe is tailored for our 10 gallon 120 volt brewing system.
-Watch us use it in the video below.
+We used a prototype version of our 6.5 gallon keg fermenter in order to ferment the beer.
+Watch us use both of these things in the video below.

 Full Brew Day Video

 - FG: 1.009

 Fill your kettle with 7.18 gallons (27.17 Liters) of water.
 Add half of a Campden tablet to remove chlorine.